 If you plan on any serious Thai cooking (or in my opinion, cooking at all), you're going to want to invest in a carbon steel wok, which will cost you all of a few dollars.
 Avoid non stick.

 Like with cast iron, carbon steel will, if seasoned properly, develop a nice non stick patina that will only get better over time.
-I spent less than £10 on my wok more than ten years ago and it’s still going strong.
+I spent less than £10 on this wok more than 20 years ago and it's still going strong.

 Stir fry basic tips

-I cook on an electric hob at home, so I know it’s difficult to attain the right (and hot enough) heat necessary to stir fry well.
-Turn the heat up to the hottest temperature and let the wok sit there to heat through.
+I used to cook on an electric hob at home, so I know it's difficult to attain the right (and hot enough) heat necessary to stir fry well.
+While you will not achieve restaurant quality wok hei on an electric hob, you can sill make a good stir fry.
+The trick is to turn the heat up to the hottest temperature and let the wok sit there to heat through for a few minutes before beginning the cooking process.

 A wok spoon/spatula is a good investment as it fits the curves of the vessel and allows for the quick and adequate movement necessary for good stir fries.
 It also allows for easy flinging of your food across the room.
 Be speedy with your stirring.
 If you find time to leave stir fry contents to cook without agitation, the heat is probably too low.